GSMA-CPAS/BWRP/atomic_setup/README.md

 4. Wait for inclusion to the channel (email from admin)
 5. (optional) If you are on aws, edit and run "scripts/aws_fix_eip_alloc.sh" in order to fix the EIP allocation on AWS
 6. Execute "scripts/join_channel.sh mychannel" command, you should get a sucess message and the list of joined channels should include mychannel
+7. deploy the chaincodes via scripts/deploy_chaincodes.sh
-7. Play around with scripts/remote_cli.sh peer channel list etc
+8. Play around with scripts/remote_cli.sh peer channel list etc

 ## Pods
 There are various pods deployed that are needed during operation.